gastonoterom/ddd_crowdfunding/README.md

 If only someone could come up with a solution for these problems... 🤔

-## Transactional Outboxes: message reliability
+## Transactional Outboxes: handle message reliability

 Transactional Outboxes ensure that messages are reliably sent even if the system crashes.
 They store messages in a database table and process them asynchronously.

+Consider this scenario:
+1. We start a database transaction
+2. We do changes to the domain write model
+3. We commit the database transaction
+4. We emit messages to a messaging engine (think of kafka or whatever)

+What happens if our application crashes after step 3?
+The transaction is saved, but the messages are lost.
+Important business processes might not be triggered, and the system might end up in an inconsistent state.

+Now the following:
+1. We start a database transaction
+2. We do changes to the domain write model
+3. We emit messages to a different messaging engine (think of kafka or whatever)
+4. We commit the database transaction

+What happens if our application crashes after step 3?
+The messages are sent, but the transaction was rolled back.
+This is also very bad, imagine that we send a 'payment processed event', but the db never saved it.

+A solution for this is to store the messages in a database table, in the same transaction as the domain changes.
+Then, after commit, a processor periodically polls this table and sends the messages to the messaging engine.
+After sending the messages, they can be deleted.

+1. We start a database transaction (i.e. postgres)
+2. We do changes to the domain write model
+3. We store the events in a postgres database table
+4. We commit the database transaction
+5. After transaction, we periodically poll the table and send the messages to the messaging engine
+6. After dispatch, we delete the messages

+Now, if our application crashes after step 3, there should be no issues!
+Either the transaction commits and the messages are sent, or the transaction rolls back and the messages are never sent.

+What happens if the processor crashes after step 5?
+Between sending the message and deleting it.
+As you can imagine, the messages will be sent twice.
+This is called 'at least once' delivery and is what most messaging engines implement.
+This is why it is important to make sure that the message handlers are idempotent.

-#### Example: Transactional Outbox
+#### Example: Transactional Outbox and Outbox processor

 ```python
 class TransactionalOutbox(ABC):